SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Navigation (Mechanical)

-The base diﬃculty for a character to ﬁnd his way around a planet is 10.
-See the “Space Travel” chapter for information on how to get around the universe without getting lost (or too lost).
+The base difficulty for a character to ﬁnd his way around a planet is 10.
+See the "Space Travel" chapter for information on how to get around the universe without getting lost (or too lost).
 Planetary Situation
 No idea which way is north